-We note that the individual portfolio managers also have their own responsibilities under subsection 13.2.1(2).

-The response to question 9 stated: "All of the KYP activities that the individual portfolio managers carry out on behalf of the firm would have to be documented and the firm would have to have controls in place to ensure that the KYP process it has established is being followed, as the firm remains ultimately responsible and accountable pursuant to Part 11."
+Question Response We note that the individual portfolio managers also have their own responsibilities under subsection 13.2.1(2).
+10. The response to question 9 stated: "All of the KYP activities that the individual portfolio managers carry out on behalf of the firm would have to be documented and the firm would have to have controls in place to ensure that the KYP process it has established is being followed, as the firm remains ultimately responsible and accountable pursuant to Part 11."
 Please expand on what this means.
 Please also confirm whether conducting a branch audit (every 1 to 3 years) would demonstrate that a firm has controls in place to ensure that the KYP process is being done.
+To comply with their KYP obligations, firms should establish a KYP process that works for their business models while ensuring that all securities that they make available to clients are assessed, approved, and monitored on an ongoing basis for significant changes.
+The response to question 9 was intended to provide some clarity on how a firm with a specific portfolio manager business model could allocate KYP responsibilities in a way that is appropriate for its business model.
+In that scenario, we acknowledged that a firm could set up a KYP process to meet its obligations in subsection 13.2.1(1) that may be led by individual portfolio managers.
 However, the firm is ultimately responsible for ensuring that the obligations under subsection 13.2.1(1) are complied with, and must therefore ensure that it has the necessary policies, procedures and controls, including oversight and review, in place.
 "All of the KYP activities" above refers generally to the due diligence and other KYP activities that the individual portfolio managers are carrying out under the firm's specific KYP process, and these activities must be documented to ensure the firm's compliance with the KYP obligations.
 We have not prescribed specific time periods for a firm's oversight or review of the activities of its individual representatives where a firm has set up this type of KYP process.
 Each firm must assess its own KYP process and determine the specific controls that are needed to ensure that its KYP obligations are being met.
 11. Fund manufacturers are required to update ETF/Fund Facts on an annual basis and many registrants use the information disclosed in these documents to help discharge their KYP obligations.
 In addition, there can be frequent mutual fund changes and updates that occur throughout the year (e.g., changes to the portfolio manager of the fund, the investment strategies, investment time horizon etc.).
 What are registrants expected to do in these circumstances?
 Our expectation is that dealers and advisers would monitor for and use the information disclosed by fund managers (under the requirements applicable to those fund managers), including any information about material changes, in their KYP process.
 Where any changes are significant changes (for example, a risk level change), we expect the firm to have a process in place to determine whether the change would require further steps to be taken by the firm and representatives (for example, new suitability determinations for clients and potential changes to client portfolios, or changes to the firm's approval of the security, or controls around the sale of the security).
-12. When monitoring the securities that a firm has made available to its clients for significant changes, which data points should registrants take into consideration?
-As noted in the Companion Policy, a firm's KYP process should include an appropriate process for monitoring for significant changes to securities that have been approved by the firm and continue to be made available to clients.
-What constitutes an appropriate monitoring process may vary depending on the type or complexity of the security, as well as on the business model of the firm, the proficiency of its registered individuals, and the nature of the relationships that the firm and its registered individuals have with clients.
-It is the responsibility of the firm to determine how and at what frequency the monitoring will take place.
-We have not prescribed specific data points that registrants must take into consideration when monitoring securities to provide flexibility for firms to tailor their processes to the specific securities.
-In general, firms should consider the elements assessed when the securities were initially assessed under their KYP process and make a determination about which of those elements should be monitored on an ongoing basis, how they will be monitored and at what frequency this monitoring will take place.
-We recognize that what constitutes an appropriate monitoring process may vary depending on the type or complexity of the securities.
-As noted in the